-Visualization techniques can be classified by whether data visualization is 2D or 3D based.
-2D representations of geographic data have been widely used in many systems.
+Visualization techniques can be classified by whether data display is 2D or 3D based.
+2D representations of geographic data have been widely used in large amount of systems.
 There is an increasing interest in 3D representations of geographic data, especially for universal web access of such data.
-Both 2D and 3D visualization methods have their own strengths and weakness.
-When large amount of data has to be presented in a limited space, 2D visualization introduces a cognitive overload and thus heavily reduce usability.
+Both 2D and 3D visualization have its own strength and weakness.
+When large amount of data has to be presented in a limited space, visualizing in 2D will introduce a cognitive overload and thus heavily reduce usability.
 Instead, 3D visualization uses an extra spatial dimension to create a virtual world where information is presented.
 However, delivering 3D content over Internet is more technically challenging.
-The difficulty of 3D content distribution and navigation over the Internet is the major obstacle preventing the popularity of 3D web site.
-Detailed 3D models generation is time consuming and may require a lot of "manual" work.
+The difficulty of the distribution and navigation of 3D content over the Internet are the major obstacles that preventing the popularity of 3D web site.
+The generation of detailed 3D model is always time consuming and even requires a lot of manual work.
 Moreover, user interaction in 3D is not always intuitive and may difficult to learn.

-The objective of this visualization framework is to provide a good foundation to integrate various data sources and automatically create 2D (maps) and 3D (virtual worlds) visualizations.
-At the same time, we aim to provide highly interactive and intuitive graphical user interface for users.
+The objective of this visualization framework is to provide a good foundation to integrate various data sources and generate 2D and 3D worlds in an automatic way.
+At the same time, we aim to provide highly interactive and intuitive graphical user interface for user.
 We try to combine both 2D and 3D to improve usability of the user interface to the largest extent.
-Specifications such as Scalable Vector Graphics (SVG) [4], Virtual Reality Modeling Language (VRML) [5], and eXtensible 3D (X3D) [5], defined by the World Wide Web Consortium (W3C) are used to display geo-spatial data on web.
+Specifications such as Scalable Vector Graphics (SVG) [4], Virtual Reality Modeling Language (VRML) [5], and eXtensible 3D (X3D) [5], defined by the World Wide Web Consortium (W3C) provide a good opportunity to display geo-spatial data on web.

-The framework for web-based geo-spatial data visualization is shown in Figure 1.
+The framework for web-based geo-spatial data visualization is illustrated in Figure 1.
 It consists of four parts: data source layer, data storage layer, data process layer, and visualization layer.